-The N79E715 uses Special Function Registers (SFRs) to control and monitor peripherals and their modes.
+The N79E845/844/8432 uses Special Function Registers (SFRs) to control and monitor peripherals and their modes.
 The SFRs reside in the register locations 80~FFH and are accessed by direct addressing only.
 Some of the SFRs are bit-addressable.
 This is very useful in cases where user would like to modify a particular bit directly without changing other bits.
-Those that are bit-addressable SFRs end their addresses as 0H or 8H.
-The N79E715 contains all the SFRs presenting in the standard 8051.
-However, some additional SFRs are built in.
+Those which are bit-addressable SFRs end their addresses as 0H or 8H.
+The N79E845/844/8432 contains all the SFRs presenting in the standard 8051.
+However some additional SFRs are built in.
 Therefore, some of unused bytes in the original 8051 have been given new functions.
 The SFRs are listed as follows.